Nate Lowe Player Props: Rangers vs. Angels

-Nate Lowe -- with a slugging percentage of .514 in his past 10 games, including five extra-base hits -- will be in action for the Texas Rangers against the Los Angeles Angels, with Tyler Anderson on the hill, on May 5 at 9:38 PM ET.
+Nate Lowe -- with a slugging percentage of .500 in his past 10 games, including five extra-base hits -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Reid Detmers on the mound, on May 6 at 9:07 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Diamondbacks.
+In his most recent appearance, he went 1-for-5 with an RBI against the Angels.

 Nate Lowe Game Info & Props vs. the Angels